jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 37,129 reviews on Amazon at an average 4\.1 star rating, and 15 of them featured Amazon Choice labels.
-This work was further discussed in their blog post, Home is where the hack is.Based on the research findings above, Whichalso produced a video, Its this EASY to hack your smart home, in which Guy Morley joins Which? to demonstrate attacks on a smart doorbell, connected camera, printer, smart lock, and more, demonstrating how one compromised device can be used to more easily compromise other devices \- in this case, unlocking the homes door via its insecure smart lock.In their dashcam research reported on by Which? in July 2021, How secure is the data on your dash cam?
+This work was further discussed in their blog post, Home is where the hack is.
+Based on the research findings above, Which also produced a video, Its this EASY to hack your smart home, in which Guy Morley joins Which? to demonstrate attacks on a smart doorbell, connected camera, printer, smart lock, and more, demonstrating how one compromised device can be used to more easily compromise other devices \- in this case, unlocking the homes door via its insecure smart lock.
+In their dashcam research reported on by Which? in July 2021, How secure is the data on your dash cam?
 Guy and Dale studied the security of 9 dash cams from BlackVue, Garmin, Halfords, Kitvision, MiVue,